 This measure looks at BC Housing's performance with respect to creating new units on the supportive end of the continuum of housing, as well as new short-stay beds in some communities (in combination with supported housing).
-The Independent Living BC, Provincial Homelessness Initiative, Community Partnership Initiatives and Aboriginal Housing Initiative programs add new units for priority groups such as frail seniors, Aboriginal households, persons with physical and mental disabilities as well as individuals who are homeless, many of whom are dealing with mental illness, addictions and other challenges.
+The Independent Living BC, Provincial Homelessness Initiative, Seniors' Rental Housing Initiative, Memorandum of Understanding (MOU) agreements negotiated with local governments, Community Partnership Initiatives and Aboriginal Housing Initiative programs add new units for priority groups such as frail seniors, Aboriginal households, persons with physical and mental disabilities as well as individuals who are homeless, many of whom are dealing with mental illness, addictions and other challenges.